eyung/Singling/README.md

 ## Installation

 - Download the latest release from `https://github.com/eyung/Singling/releases`
-- Unzip the jar and database folder to the same directory
+- Unzip the jar to the same directory as the WordNet database folder
+- Download the current version of WordNet from their website `https://wordnet.princeton.edu/download/current-version`
 - Run the jar file

 ---